apache/flink-web/roadmap.md

 There is a broad effort to integrate Flink with the Hive Ecosystem, including metastore and Hive UDF support [FLINK-10556](https://issues.apache.org/jira/browse/FLINK-10556).

-There also a big effort to support Python for Table API [FLIP-38](https://cwiki.apache.org/confluence/display/FLINK/FLIP-38%3A+Python+Table+API).
+There is also a big effort to support Python for Table API [FLIP-38](https://cwiki.apache.org/confluence/display/FLINK/FLIP-38%3A+Python+Table+API).
 We will divide the work into following stages:

 - Translate Python Table API queries without UDFs to Java and run them completely in Java for the first step.